Laura Simpson - CEO & Founder

 For more on Laura visit "Our Founder"

-Sarah Jamer- Director of Artist Strategy
+Sarah Jamer- Partner / Director of Strategy

 Sarah's first album was Tom Petty’s Full Moon Fever and her first concert was The Rolling Stones.
 She grew up with family kitchen parties and tap dancing to the The Rankin Family.